Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

 - Subscription Options

   - Able to sign up for a premium subscription
-  - Able to search through all users
-  - Able to view everybodys blog posts/ not just friends
   - Able to Send extra hearts per day to other users
-  - Able to sort through the blog posts so you can see just the users/friends/everybodys posts.
+  - Able to remove friend requests
+  - Will be able to send messages to users.
+Non subscribed will be able to reply.

 - Share blog posts

    - Write a blog post
    - Delete a blog post
+   - Update a blog post

 - Profile Page